 Photographer Cover Letter Example

-I read with great interest your May 13, 20XX posting for a wedding photographer representing The Wedding Photography Company.
+I read with great interest your August 25, 2018 posting for a wedding photographer representing The Wedding Photography Company.
 I believe that my ten years of photography experience and my technical skills make me a strong candidate for this position.

 I have worked as a wedding photographer for the past five years, first as a photographer’s assistant and then as an associate photographer.
 I am skilled at estimating costs and developing a budget with clients.
 Clients have praised me for my ability to photograph efficiently and effectively while maintaining poise and enthusiasm.
 I bring this skill and professional demeanor to every photo shoot.